-Horton said, "I do not believe tournaments on Pickwick are hurting Wilson.
-I do believe there needs to be more concern on the nightly tournaments in the summer months.
-The heat is tough on the fish if they are not taken care of properly.
-A few rules that would help is that on 5 fish limit tournaments.
+orton said, "I do not believe tournaments on Pickwick are hurting Wilson.
+I do The heat is tough on the fish if they are not fish limit tournaments.
 There can not be more than the limit in the livewell at one time.
 When the 6 fish is caught, they have to cull before they can make another cast.
 Also there should be a minimum number of bags (5) that the tournament director hands out, and these are the only bags that can be used.
+This will keep teams from waiting in line, while the n area bass fishing club has announced the Appening of their club's website.
+The club, which has a minimum age of 50 to join, opened the site in early January of this year.

-This will keep teams from waiting in line, while the oxygen depletes in their bags. " LEWIS Signs & Decals Your Reliable Source For Screen Printed Signs 4221 Huntsville Road • Florence, AL 35630 256-767-2481 Gene's Bait & Tackle GUIDE INFORMATION FOR AREA LAKES 15261 Hwy 72 ROGERSVILLE AL 35652 256-247-7700 As you have seen, there are many opinions on the state of bass fishing in our area.
+As you have seen, there are many opinions on the state of bass fishing in our area.
 But in this sport we participate in, there is only one constant-you never really know what the bass will be doing or where they are located.
 Finding them is half the sport.
 And the only way to solve the mystery is to go fishing.

-Seniors Club opens website An area bass fishing club has announced the opening of their club's website.
-The club, which has a minimum age of 50 to join, opened the site in early January of this year.
-The site is located at http://proanglers.com/seniors.
+Seniors Club opens website

+The site is located at http://proanglers.com/ seniors.
 A short section explains membership and another tells a little about the club.
 Tournament results and a photo page are also on the site.